 The competition will use the United States Rules for Working Equitation.
 Please make sure you have a copy of the current rules.
 They can be found on www.WEUnited.us— go to the link for “Rules & Dressage Tests”.

 All horses must be registered with WE United.
 Lifetime Horse Recording with WE United is 100% free!
 Go to: https://goo.gl/forms/Hjn40NAe81aT2HRL2to register your horse.

 Use of helmets is encouraged for all competitors and is required for all riders 18 years or younger whenever they are mounted.

-All horses must have a current negative Coggin’s Test to be allowed on the grounds.
+All horses must have a current negative Coggin’s Test and Health Certificate to be allowed on the grounds.
 Please bring a copy with you to leave with the show office when you check in.